Multitenancy: Complexity

 Because of the additional customization complexity and the need to maintain per-tenant metadata, multitenant applications require a larger development effort.
-Considerations such as vector-based data sequencing, encryptable algorithm infrastructure, and virtualized control interfaces, must be taken into account.
+Considerations such as how tenant data is partitioned, how per-tenant schema extensions are stored, and how shared resources are isolated must be taken into account.

 Release management

 Multitenancy simplifies the release management process.
 In a traditional release management process, packages containing code and database changes are distributed to client desktop and/or server machines; in the single-instance case, this would be one server machine per customer.
 These packages then have to be installed on each individual machine.
 With the multitenant model, the package typically only needs to be installed on a single server.
 This greatly simplifies the release management process, and the scale is no longer dependent on the number of customers.

 At the same time, multitenancy increases the risks and impacts inherent in applying a new release version.
 As there is a single software instance serving multiple tenants, an update on this instance may cause downtime for all tenants even if the update is requested and useful for only one tenant.
 Also, some bugs and issues resulted from applying the new release could manifest in other tenants' personalized view of the application.
 Because of possible downtime, the moment of applying the release may be restricted depending on time usage schedule of more than one tenant.